 From stationery to toilet-seat covers, Tokyu Hands has everything you actually need and everything you never knew you needed.
-The Shibuya outpost is the largest household and novelty goods store in Tokyo: packed to the rafters with knickknacks and items from hardware to board games, the store's split-level floors gives it tons of space yet also means it can be difficult to find your way around.
+The Shibuya outpost is the largest household and novelty goods store in Tokyo.
+Packed to the rafters with knick knacks and items from hardware to board games, the store's split-level floors gives it tons of space yet also means it can be difficult to find your way around.
 Particularly interesting is the party supplies section, which gives a unique glimpse into the Japanese sense of humour.
 The character goods, stationery, kitchen, and health and beauty floors are particularly enticing for those looking to zero in on potential souvenirs.

-Traditional arts & crafts
+Traditional crafts & stationery

 Great for souvenir shopping, Bingoya offers unpretentious but high-quality traditional crafts made in Japan including pottery, fabric, lacquerware, glassware, dolls and folk art.
 Their selection of indigo-dyed clothing and accessories is very good too, and staff are always on hand to answer any questions you may have.
-If you're looking for some non-kitsch souvenirs to bring back home, head here.
+If you're looking for some non-kitsch souvenirs to bring home, head here.

 Japanese paper specialist Kyukyodo opened its first shop in Kyoto in 1663 and supplied incense to the Imperial Palace during the Edo period.
 Still run by the Kumagai family that founded it, the shop moved to Tokyo in 1880.
 This branch in Ginza, with its distinctive arched brick entrance, sells incense alongside a selection of seasonal gift cards and lots of small, moderately priced items (boxes, notebooks, picture frames) made from colourful washi.
 The interior and setup may be decidedly old-fashioned, but don't be deterred: their items are so well-made that you won't walk out with a gift that feels outdated.